openkruise/openkruise.io/rollouts/user-manuals/custom-network-provider.md

       value: ".*demo"
 ```

-- Rollout with header matches, and the rules are defined in different `headers` filed.
+- Release strategy with header matches, and the rules are defined in different `headers` filed.

 ```yaml
 # spec.strategy.canary.steps: